 MADELEINE & BILLY HAAS

-At the age of 12 and 11, Madeleine and Billy, were essentially orphaned, having lost both of their parents in the span of seven years.
-Their Aunt Alice and Uncle Sam became their guardians.
-In 1928, they, along with their driver, Morton Vrang, and their nurse, moved from their home on Washington Street to an addition attached to the main house at 2007 Franklin St.
+Madeleine and Billy were the daughter and son of Charles and Fanny.
+In the 1920's, both of their parents passed away in the span of seven years.
+Soon after, their Aunt Alice and Uncle Sam became their guardians, and in 1928, along with their nursemaid, they moved from their home on Washington Street to a new addition attached to 2007 Franklin St. Their driver, Morton Vrang, remained in their employment.
+Madeleine was 12, Billy, just 10, at the time.

-Tragically, Billy would die at a young age, succumbing to a heart infection at twenty-seven.
-Young Madeleine would be the sole survivor of her family.
+Tragically, Billy would die at a very young age, succumbing to a heart infection at age twenty-seven.